 For couples who get a thrill from heights

-1. Way up high on the 55 level of ION shopping mall is Salt grill and Sky bar, a 6000 square foot space helmed by celebrity chef Luke Mangan.
-In the main dining area, which has floor to ceiling windows, guests can enjoy views of southern Singapore while being served contemporary Australian cuisine.
+Way up high on the 55th level of ION Orchard is Salt Grill and Sky Bar, a 6,000-square-foot space helmed by celebrity chef Luke Mangan.
+In the main dining area, which has floor-to-ceiling windows, guests can enjoy views of southern Singapore while being served contemporary Australian cuisine.

-Capacity: Sit down capacity of 100 guests and standing capacity for 200 guests.
+Capacity: Sit-down capacity of 100 guests and standing capacity of 170 guests.

 For couples who love nature

-2. Burkill Hall is situated in the lush surrounds of Singapore Botanic Gardens.
-Overlooking the National Orchid Garden and set in a restored colonial bungalow, Burkill Hall is the perfect spot if you’re looking to tie the knot away from the city’s hustle and bustle.
+Burkill Hall is situated in the lush surrounds of Singapore Botanic Gardens.
+Overlooking the National Orchid Garden and set in a restored colonial bungalow, Burkill Hall is the perfect spot if you’re looking to tie the knot away from the hustle and bustle of the city.

 Capacity: 180 guests.

-Other venue suggestions include Halia and Food for Thought, which are located in the beautiful Singapore Botanic Gardens.
+Other venue suggestions include The Halia, also located in the Botanic Gardens.

 For couples with over 300 guests

-4. Known for its impeccable service, the Four Seasons is located just off tree-lined Orchard Boulevard and provides couples with a quieter and more intimate ambience than other hotels on the Orchard strip.
-The Four Seasons Ballroom is an elegant venue and the larger of the hotel’s two ballrooms.
-Also of note are their pre-dinner cocktail options, which allow you to select either the Peking duck station, martini ice bar or strawberries on ice.
+The Four Seasons is located just off tree-lined Orchard Boulevard and provides couples with a quieter and more intimate ambience than many venues on the Orchard strip.
+The Four Seasons Ballroom is an elegant space and the larger of the hotel’s two ballrooms.
+Also of note are the number of extra options and inclusions, from a Peking duck station to a marini ice bar.

 Capacity: 320 guests in the Four Seasons Ballroom.

-Other elegant venues for over 300 guests include Regent Singapore, Shangri-La Hotel, Singapore, The St. Regis Singapore and The Ritz-Carlton, Millenia Singapore.
+Other elegant venues for over 300 guests include: Regent Singapore; Shangri-La Hotel, Singapore; The St. Regis; and The Ritz-Carlton, Millenia Singapore.

-5. The floating pods at The Fullerton Bay Hotel Singapore are a set of recently launched event spaces built on the waters of Marina Bay.
-The pods are suitable for solemnisation ceremonies for 20 to 40 persons per pod.
-Each pod comes with a balcony and open-air rooftop, complete with idyllic views of Marina Bay and Singapore’s skyline.
+The floating pods at The Fullerton Bay Hotel Singapore are a set of recently launched event spaces built on the waters of Marina Bay.
+The pods are suitable for events holding 20 to 40 persons per pod.
+Each pod comes with a balcony and open-air rooftop, complete with views of Marina Bay and the Singapore skyline.

 For couples who love a bit of glamour

-8. CHIJMES, originally the Convent of the Holy Infant Jesus (CHIJ), was a girls’ school established in 1854.
+CHIJMES was originally the Convent of the Holy Infant Jesus, a girls’ school established in 1854.
 The school’s chapel was built in 1904 and boasts vaulted high ceilings and stained glass windows.
-CHIJMES is a stunning venue for couples with the added benefit of accessibility, being located in the heart of the city.
+This is a stunning venue for couples with the added benefit of accessibility, as it’s located right in the heart of the city.

-Other glam venue options are W Singapore – Sentosa Cove, ilLido, Suburbia, Proccaci, Forlino and Boathouse.
+Other glam venue options include W Singapore – Sentosa Cove, ilLido and Forlino.

 For couples who want to get married in flip flops

-9. Tanjong Beach Club is a sophisticated venue on one of Sentosa’s loveliest stretches of sand, and has a great laidback vibe.
-This venue has a variety of indoor and outdoor event spaces including its restaurant, bar, cabana, terrace and pool areas.
-Each space can be made exclusive for your wedding both on weekdays and weekends but booking the entire 30,000 square foot venue is restricted to weekdays only.
+Tanjong Beach Club is a sophisticated venue on one of Sentosa’s loveliest stretches of sand, with a great laidback vibe.
+This venue has a variety of indoor and outdoor event spaces including a restaurant, bar, cabana, terrace and pool areas.
+Each space can be made exclusive for your wedding both on weekdays and weekends, but booking the entire 30,000 square foot venue is restricted to weekdays only.

 For couples who hate planning